AbhishekNanda7429/AbhishekNanda7429/README.md

 <h1 align="center"> Hi There 👋 </h1>

 * I am [Abhishek Nanda](https:https://github.com/AbhishekNanda7429) :smiley:	 <br>
-* Currently I am a third year student from KIIT, Bhubaneswar in Computer Science :computer:
+* I graduated from KIIT, Bhubaneswar in Computer Science :computer:
 * Interests and experience :
   * Cloud computing:cloud:
   * Mobile app development:iphone:
   * Machine Learning using CNN:
+  * Application Development
+  * Automation Testing

 *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages I have the most code on github